nathangrove/aicaptcha/README.md

 To train the AI model, you can run the training script manually.
 This is not required to use the server, as the server will automatically train the model every 10,000 requests.

+### Collected Metrics & Extracted Features

+The following metrics and features are collected and extracted from user interaction data anonamously:

+1. **Average Mouse Speed**: The average speed of mouse movements.
+2. **Average Key Press Interval**: The average time interval between key presses.
+3. **Average Scroll Speed**: The average speed of scroll events.
+4. **Form Completion Time**: The total time taken to complete the form.
+5. **Interaction Count**: The total number of interactions (mouse movements, key presses, scroll events, etc.).
+6. **Mouse Linearity**: A measure of how linear the mouse movements are.
+7. **Average Touch Pressure**: The average pressure applied during touch events (for touch devices).
+8. **Average Touch Movement**: The average movement during touch events (for touch devices).
+9. **Average Click Duration**: The average duration of mouse clicks.
+10. **Average Touch Duration**: The average duration of touch events (for touch devices).
+11. **Duration**: The total duration of the interaction session.
+12. **Device Type**: One-hot encoded device type (e.g., desktop, mobile, tablet).

+These features are used to train the neural network model to distinguish between human and bot interactions.

 ### Manual Training

 1. Ensure you have the necessary data in the `data/` directory.